 Libertarian Party of CT v.
 Merrill, No. 3-15-cv-01851: This case challenges Connecticut's ban on out of state petition circulators.
 On January 27, 2016, the Court granted our motion for preliminary relief and enjoined the prohibition.
-We are now working to ensure the state party is conducting its 2016 petition drive and using out of state circulators, which will support the claim for permanent relief when the Court rules on it later this year.
+In August 216, the state agreed not to continue defending the laws, and the case is being settled.

 Libertarian Party of Illinois v.
 Illinois State Board of Elections, No. 1:12-cv-2511 (N.D.
-II.) - This case challenges Illinois' unique statute that requires new parties, but not old parties, to run a full slate of candidates, as well as the state's June petitioning deadline.
+Il.) - This case challenges Illinois' unique statute that requires new parties, but not old parties, to run a full slate of candidates, as well as the state's June petitioning deadline.
 The District Court ruled in the Plaintiffs favor, and the state appealed in May 2016.
 The appeal is pending, with briefing to be completed by July 15, 2016.
 Plaintiffs' counsel was Gary Sinawski, with local counsel William Malan, (312) 415-0800; billm@malanlaw.com.

 Libertarian Party of Kentucky v.
 Grimes, No. 3:15-cv-86: This case challenges Kentucky's requirement that minor political parties submit separate petitions to obtain ballot access for each of their candidates, unless the party's presidential candidate appeared on the ballot in the previous election and received more than 2 percent of the vote (in which case, the party may place its entire slate of candidates on the ballot for the next four years).
 On July 8, 2016, the District Court entered an order granting summary judgment to the Defendants.
 The Plaintiffs filed an appeal and requested an expedited schedule.
 On July 14, 2016, the Court of Appeals for the Sixth Circuit granted Plaintiffs' motion to expedite, and ordered that all briefing in the appeal be completed by July 28, 2016.
+The Sixth Circuit affirmed.
+Plaintiffs are preparing a petition for certiorari, which is due in early 2017.
 Plaintiffs' counsel is Chris Wiest: chris@cwiestlaw.com; 859-486-6850.